List of bus killings during Punjab insurgency

-There were multiple incidents of killing of bus passengers during the Insurgency in Punjab, India, which was an armed campaign by the pro-Khalistan militants from the mid-1980s to the mid-1990s.
+There were multiple incidents of killing of bus passengers during the Insurgency in Punjab, India.
+It was started by the state - in 1992, a bus carrying 32 Sikh prisoners was driven straight into the railway tracks, in which all 32 Sikhs onboard died.
+The following events were an armed campaign by the pro-Khalistan militants from the mid-1980s to the mid-1990s.
 Major incidents included the Lalru massacre of 38 Hindu bus passengers on 6 July 1987, by the Khalistan Commando Force militants near Lalru, Punjab, India.; and Fatehabad bus killings on 7 July 1987, in which 34 Hindus on two buses were killed.

 This is a list of bus passenger killings during the Insurgency in Punjab, India in the 1980s and 1990s (also includes rail passenger killings).